testinggospels/camouflage/docs/mocking-gRPC.md

 For starters, gRPC mocks should not be placed in the same mocks directory as HTTP mocks, instead they should have their own mocks and protos directories.
 Secondly, the folder structure inside grpc mocks directory will follow the convention ./grpc/mocks/**_package_name_/_service_name_/_method_name_.mock**

-!!!note

-    We currently support unary services and server side streams.
-Client streams and BIDI streams will be introduced soon.

-## Creating in a gRPC Mock
+## Creating a gRPC Mock - Unary Or Client Side Streaming

 - To create a new grpc mock, you would need the .proto file for your gRPC service. ex. `todo.proto`
 - Create two new directories `./grpc/mocks` and `./grpc/protos` (you can name them as you wish)